 - Identify the body(s) of water you want to survey – Where could I survey?

-- Use the nutrient testing kits on your water sample – Watch our short ‘how to’ video
+- Use the nutrient testing kits on your water sample (see our instructional ‘how to’ video)

 - Enter your results online through WaterNet (coming soon) or email us